yoshakami/WaccaCircle/README.md

 ## how to add a game
 The launcher automatically scans for { ".bat", ".exe", ".vbs", ".ahk", ".lnk" }, if there is an image with the same name and one of these extensions { ".bmp", ".png", ".jpg", ".jpeg", ".gif", ".ico", ".tif", ".tiff" } <br>
 then it will add the game to the list. everything is added in the ascii order. an entry will then be added to the json. you need to manually edit the json through a text editor before launching the exe.
-If you're too lazy to add entries after launching your file, just start the exe then close it and it'll update the json.
+If you're too lazy to add entries after launching your file, just start the exe then close it and it'll update the json.<br>
+make backups of your json before launching the exe, because it'll rewrite it completely if there was syntax errors in it (missing games or useless new entries are fine)

 ## lnk
 if you wanna make a .lnk file to a start.bat, the beginning of your file should be like below. <br>